nutanix/openshift/operators/csi/README.md

     allowVolumeExpansion: true
     reclaimPolicy: Delete
     ```

+If you discover error messages like "iscsiadm: can not connect to iSCSI daemon (111)!" please check if iscsid.service is running on your Master/Worker Nodes otherwise enable and start it (`sudo systemctl enable iscsid & sudo systemctl start iscsi`).
+Future Versions of our CSI-Driver will provide this as an option.

 See the [Managing Storage section of CSI Driver documentation on the Nutanix Portal](https://portal.nutanix.com/page/documents/details?targetId=CSI-Volume-Driver-v2_3:csi-csi-plugin-storage-c.html) for more infromation on configuring storage classes.